-Your test will resemble the problems from your homework assignments, and problems from previous tests I've given.
-You will probably have 7 equally weighted questions or so (one every ten minutes!), one of which may involve several true/false questions (like the self-tests at the end of each chapter - answers are at the end of the book).
+Your test will resemble the problems from your homework assignments, quizzes, and problems from previous tests I've given.
+You will probably have six equally weighted questions or so (one every twelve minutes or so).

 We are introduced to statements, logical connectives, and wffs.